Dispelling Myths About Poverty

 Privatization Doesn't Save Taxpayers Money

 In 2015 about 126,000 prisoners were held in private prisons in 29 states.
 That’s an 83% increase since 1999, according to the Bureau of Justice Statistics.
 By comparison, the total U.S. prison population increased 12% during that span.
 Large prison populations have led to a business of caging people by profit-seeking private-prison companies.
 Political lobbying in favor of prison construction in turn demands humans to feed into the system.
-This sprawling prison system imposes staggering economic, social, political, and discriminatory costs across the nation.
+This sprawling prison system imposes staggering economic, social, and political costs across the nation.

 Private probation companies have become one of the leading culprits for violating constitutional rights.
 The number of people on probation or parole is staggering: in December 2016, 4.5 million adults were under criminal supervision.
 Courts in a dozen states have signed contracts with private companies to handle the load.
 Some counties are laying off their public probation officers and allowing private companies to earn profits from the citizenry.